Run CLion for the first time

 Download and install additional plugins

-If necessary, download and install additional plugins that are not bundled with the IDE from the CLion plugins repository.
+If necessary, click Plugins in the left-hand pane and download and install additional plugins from the CLion plugins repository.

 Next, you will be prompted to configure the toolchains.
 A toolchain is a set of the necessary tools required for building and running your application.
 If there are toolchains already installed on your machine, CLion will automatically detect them.